 I've described these classification schemes as if they are all independent.
 In reality you can use a combination; you could:

 In sum, there are no hard and fast rules.
 The main things, as I've said, are that it works well for your audience, they expect to access information in this way, and it works well for your content.

-If you find Donna's article interesting, then you'll want to join me for her UIE Virtual Seminar on 9/16.
+If you find Donna's article interesting, then you'll want to check out her UIE Virtual Seminar.
 She'll dive deep into this topic, showing exactly how to create the most effective pages based on the underlying nature of the information.
 This seminar will likely be one of the best of the year, so don't miss it.
 Get more information on Donna's webinar, Organization Schemes.

 As always, I want to hear your thoughts on this topic.
 Join the discussion about this week's topic on UIE's Brain Sparks blog